Brother ST371HD Review

 This product was average when it came to scalloped stitches, as well as sewing on a zipper, though it did leave some off stitches around the zipper stop

 The ST371HD continued its trend of mediocrity, earning a 5 out of 10 in this metric.
 The directions on this machine were clear and easy to understand for simple tasks, and the average tension is noted.
 This product does not mark the average stitch length and width like some of the other models we looked at, but it was the only one that labeled which direction to turn the thread tension knob to adjust it up or down.

 The light provided by this machine cast a somewhat annoying shadow, and was definitely a little too dim to be the only source of light when sewing.
 The thread cutter on the ST371HD is the typical, shielded blade on the side of the machine.
-This machine does have the capability for automatic sewing, and the needle will always stop in the down position.
+The ST371HD can also do automatic or pedal-less sewing.
+Additionally, the needle always stops in the down position.

 Ease of Setup